-For that portion of the market, there are other options available; Beddit is essentially a strip of fabric embedded with sensors that is laid on your bed between your mattress and bedsheet, and tracks your sleep as you lay on it.
+For that portion of the market, there are other options available; Beddit and Emfit QS are essentially strips of fabric embedded with sensors that are laid on your bed under your mattress, and tracks your sleep as you lay on it.

 So, what do you need to consider when buying a sleep tracker?
 Well…